smartemailing/types/README.md

 Run tests locally.
 It takes just two seconds :-)

 2) `bin/cbf`
-This will check the code and automatically fix some code style issues (like indentation, unnecessary phpdoc blocks, new lines, ...)
+This will check the code and automatically fix some code style issues like indentation or line breaks.

 3) `bin/cs`
-This will run another code style check and tell you about problems that could not be fixed automatically.
-Please, fix them, and rerun the command.
+This will run another code style check thaw will you about problems that must be fixed manually.
+Please, fix them, and re-run the command.

 4) `bin/stan`
 PHP Static analysis tool - this will check the code for some smelly constructions that should be refactored.
-Please, fix them, and rerun the command.
+Please, fix them, and re-run the command.